pasmi369/Heart_Analysis_Detection_Project/README.md

 ## Summary

-Heart diseases have become a major concern to deal with as studies show that the number of diseases due to heart diseases have increased significantly over the past few decades, in fact it has become the leading cause of death.Preventing Heart diseases has become more than necessary.
+The cardiovascular disease dataset is an open-source dataset found on Kaggle.Heart diseases have become a major concern to deal with as studies show that the number of diseases due to heart diseases have increased significantly over the past few decades, in fact it has become the leading cause of death.Preventing Heart diseases has become more than necessary.
 Good data-driven systems for predicting heart diseases can improve the entire research and prevention process, making sure that more people can live healthy lives.
 This is where Machine Learning comes into play.
 Machine Learning helps in predicting the Heart diseases, and the predictions made are quite accurate. kaggle project

 # Machine Learning